marianistefanoj/automation-LT-webIO/Readme.txt

 There are some relevant points about the project:

 - Skills:
-> as i mentioned, i have no previous skills basically with webdriverIO and javascript (but i understand that it was desirable) because of this i did my best trying to do it as much as i can considering that i watched 9 hours of classes and spent like ~12h coding by myself all.
+> as i mentioned, i have no previous skills basically with webdriverIO and basic skills/contact with javascript (but i understand that it was desirable) because of this i did my best trying to do it as much as i can considering that i watched 9 hours of classes and spent like ~12h coding by myself all.